This article covers the 13 Best Party Board Games For Adults in 2021. Looking for a casual fun night with friends? Don’t

 If you like making up, telling, and listening to all kinds of stories, you’ll like Dixit.
 It’s a board game about storytelling.

 Each player is dealt 6 cards.
 But there are no words on these cards, only colorful pictures of all sorts.
 That’s very helpful for players whose English is not their strongest point.

 The action phase of the turn begins with one player being the storyteller.
 He selects one of his cards and makes up a sentence about the scene on the card and says it out loud.

 The reaction phase is slightly longer.
 First, other players play their cards, trying to select one, that best matches the sentence of the storyteller.

 Next, all the cards are given to the storyteller in secrecy, who then shuffles them together with his card and places them face up.

-Players then bet upon which picture was the storyteller’s.
+Players then bet upon which picture was storyteller’s.
 Whoever guesses correctly, gets 3 points and the storyteller also gets 3 points.
 As a bonus, you get one point for every vote for your cards.

 As a storyteller, you must be careful how to make up sentences – you want to be descriptive enough to get some guesses and leave some space for interpretation – but also not descriptive to the point you give your card away.

 4. Social Deduction Board Games

 In social deduction games, players are given secret roles (often completely or partly unknown to others) and are trying to complete their agenda while guessing who the others are and what they are trying to do.
-These games are slightly (but only slightly) more complex; they require a bit of deduction, social interaction skills, bluffing, and deceiving.
+These games are slightly (but only slightly) more complex; they require a bit of deduction, social interaction skills, bluffing, and deception.

 Playing time: 30 minutes

-Skill factor: Not a complex game by its mechanics, but it does require a high level of social interaction skills.
+Skill factor: Not a complex game by its mechanics, but it does require a high level of social deduction skills.

 Luck factor: low